Bucharest for Digital Nomads

 The Bucharest authorities are way, way too trigger happy with those emergency messages that get sent to your phone, where even if it's on silent and on do not disturb, it'll start wailing at you.
 On multiple occasions I've been in the middle of video calls with my phone on do not disturb when they've been sent, which is pretty embarrassing when you're on a work call.

-If these messages were being sent for legitimate reasons I wouldn't mind, but the first one I received during my second stay in Bucharest was because someone had misplaced their child.
+If these messages were being sent for legitimate reasons I wouldn't mind, but I've received many just because someone misplaced their child.

 Ok, great.
 Thanks for telling me.

 There was another one when everyone was told to seek emergency shelter from an incoming storm.
 It didn't even rain.
 Multiple others came telling me about a heatwave.
-It wasn't even that hot, it only got to 38°C. That's good running weather.
+It wasn't even that hot.

-My guess is that the authorities are so paranoid that they'll face criticism if anything happens and they didn't send out an emergency message, that they just send them out for anything, but fucking Hell they get annoying.
+My guess is that the authorities are so paranoid that they'll face criticism if anything happens and they didn't send out an emergency message, that they just send them out for anything, which can get very annoying.

-Missing Child Alert.
-All that's done is alert the local paedophiles that there's an unattended child somewhere in town.
+Two missing child alerts in an hour.
+All that's done is alert the local paedophiles that there are unattended children in town.

 Being sociable in Bucharest